Parallel-in-Time/pySDC/pySDC/projects/AllenCahn_Bayreuth/README.rst

 This project provides code for running, testing, benchmarking and playing with Allen-Cahn-type problems in material science.
 The setups come from `ParaPhase <http://paraphase.de>`_ partner `Bayreuth <https://www.metalle.uni-bayreuth.de>`_ and the codes should demonstrate correctness, parallelization and flexibility of the implementation with pySDC.
-Many (possibly all) code in this project need `mpi4py-fft <https://mpi4py-fft.readthedocs.io/en/latest/>`_ which can be installed via pip or conda.
+Many (possibly all) codes in this project need `mpi4py-fft <https://mpi4py-fft.readthedocs.io/en/latest/>`_ which can be installed via pip or conda.

 Verification
 ------------